OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-07.md

 ## Matthew 7:18

-A good tree cannot bear bad fruit, nor can a bad tree bear good fruit.
+A good tree does not produce bad fruit, nor can a bad tree give good fruit.

 ## Matthew 7:19

-Every tree that does not bear good fruit is cut down and thrown into the fire.
+Every tree that fails to produce good fruit is cut down and thrown into the fire.

 ## Matthew 7:20